 Your biggest risks (and how to avoid them)

-While remote employees pose a huge threat to any network’s security, your risks can be seriously decreased by following cybersecurity best practices.
+Remote employees pose a huge threat to any network’s security.
+But, your risks can be seriously decreased by following cybersecurity best practices.
 These practices are designed to provide added protection against hackers and other cyber thieves.

-Here are some of the most common work-from-home cybersecurity risks and what your organisation can do to help safeguard against them.
+Here are some of the most common work-from-home cybersecurity risks.
+Additionally, we’ve addressed what your organisation can do to help safeguard against them.

 Risk #1: Phishing Schemes